 Choosing the Right Size

-Mandatory Safety Equipment Checklist
+What Mandatory Safety Equipment is Required?

-A warning triangle is also mandatory when driving in Portugal and must be placed 30 meters (approximately 100 feet) behind your vehicle to warn oncoming traffic.
-Verify the presence of a functional spare wheel or repair kit in the trunk.
-Seat belts are mandatory for all passengers, including those in rear seats, and this is strictly enforced when driving in Portugal.
-Finally, child seats are required for children under 12 or under 135cm in height to ensure safety while driving in Portugal.
+You also need to verify the presence of a functional spare wheel or an emergency repair kit in the trunk.
+Seat belts are mandatory for all passengers, including those sitting in the rear seats, and police strictly enforce this rule.
+Finally, proper child seats are legally required for any children under 12 years old or under 135 cm (4 feet 5 inches) in height.

 The Insurance Maze and Damage Traps

-Navigating insurance is a complex aspect of driving in Portugal.
-Standard rentals usually include basic Collision Damage Waiver (CDW) with a high excess (deductible) between €1,000 and €2,500.
-Many US travelers plan to use credit card insurance when driving in Portugal.
-However, if you decline the agency’s “Super CDW,” they’ll place a pre-authorization hold on your card for the full excess amount.
-Ensure your credit card has sufficient limit to sustain this hold plus vacation spending when driving in Portugal.
+Many US travelers plan to rely solely on their premium credit card insurance.
+However, if you decline the rental agency’s expensive super coverage, they will place a massive pre-authorization hold on your card for the full excess amount.
+Ensure your credit card has a high enough limit to sustain this massive hold while still allowing for your daily vacation spending.

-Pre-existing Damage
+Pre-existing Damage Scams

-Via Verde Solutions
+Via Verde Transponder Solutions

-Lane Discipline
+Lane Discipline and Toll Speeds

 Traffic Culture: What US Drivers Must Unlearn